+For over 75 years, the Sun Prairie members and supporters have been proclaiming Sun Prairie to be "The Groundhog Capital of the World."
+This proclamation has caused reverberations from the halls of Congress, to the coal fields of Pennsylvania, and in the news media of the country.
+Groundhog Day is tied to Candlemas Day, a centuries old celebration day in Europe.
+Folklore states: "If the day is bright and clear there'll be two winters in the year."
 The Groundhog Day tradition in Sun Prairie, Wisconsin dates back to 1948, when Wisconsin celebrated its centennial year.
 Many ways were found to commemorate the centennial event, both public and personal.
 One such private observance was a rather ambitious project.
 A commercial artist, Ira Bennett, of Eau Claire, Wisconsin and his young son decided to create a series of commemorative post cards relating various locations in Wisconsin to the holidays throughout the year.
 Some of the cities chosen were: Independence, Wisconsin for July 4th, Port Washington, Wisconsin for Washington's Birthday, Loyal, Wisconsin for Boy Scout Sunday (a scout is loyal).
 Groundhog Day required a stretch of the imagination.
 The groundhog sees his shadow when the sun comes up on the prairie, thus, Sun Prairie was picked for the honor.

 At that time the postmaster in Sun Prairie was Margaret McGonigle, a lifelong resident, active in politics and a promoter of the virtues of Sun Prairie.
 When this idea was presented she quickly asked the artist his permission to use this idea to further promote the community.
 Soon after, the Sun Prairie Groundhog Club was organized as a sort of serious spoof.
 All people born on February 2 were eligible to be groundhogs.
 Those born on other days in February were designated woodchucks.
 The word spread and birth certificates were mailed to folks all over the country for a nominal fee.